evelikov92/mysql-qbuilder/README.md

 ```
 npm install mysql-qbuilder
 ```
 To add this npm package to your local machine, type the above into your command line.
-You’ll notice a node_modules directory appear in your root where the package is now installed.
+You�ll notice a node_modules directory appear in your root where the package is now installed.

 ## How to used
 ```JavaScript